ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 I, Loki, the God of Mischief, shall grant you two wishes.
 What two things will you request of me, the Trickster God, God of Mischief?

-**Rhymerosaurus:** I wish to become immortal, so that I can keep the sewers of Asgard clean forward.
+**Rhymerosaurus:** I wish to become immortal, so that I can keep the sewers of Asgard clean forever.
 May my immortality immediately dissolve leaving me dead, if I ever forego my sanitation duties.

 **Loki:** Loki thinks for a moment